fjagwitz/Graylog-Cookbooks/01_Installation/README.md

 ## Get a license

 - Graylog Open: This system can be tested without a license but limited functionality (Graylog Open Features).
-Be aware of the legal constraints when it comes to processing PII data such as authentication logs and others.
+Be aware of the legal constraints when it comes to processing PII data such as authentication logs and others, as Graylog Open does not provide an Audit Trail for administrator activities.
 - Graylog Enterprise and Graylog Security: You need a trial license (xGB/day, up to 14 days).
 Please get in touch with your local [Graylog Partner](https://cybercompare.com/de/providers/graylog-germany-gmbh/#provider-contact) to align on the Evaluation Process and keep your Cluster-ID (displayed after Installation has finished) at hand.

 ## Folder Structure